AaryaBhanderi/Summer-internship-2025_D23IT160/README.md

 Day 9

 I worked on movie.html to show details of the selected movie using URL parameters and JavaScript.
 I also added showtime selection.

+Day 10

+I built the seat selection layout using buttons for seats.
+Clicking on a seat changes its color to show it’s selected.